German-Cobian/Bubble-Sort/README.md

 To get a local copy up and running follow these simple example steps:

-* Clone this repo on your local machine by running `git@github.com:German-Cobian/Bubble-Sort.git`
+* Clone this repo on your local machine by running `git clone git@github.com:German-Cobian/Bubble-Sort.git`

 * `cd` into the `Bubble-Sort.git` folder you just cloned